Tuolumne County Court Records

 CaliforniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Tuolumne County occupies the western slope of the Sierra Nevada in central California, with the city of Sonora serving as the county seat.
-All trial-level judicial business—from felony prosecutions and civil lawsuits to family law disputes, probate estates, and small claims matters—falls under the jurisdiction of the Superior Court of California, County of Tuolumne.
+Tuolumne County occupies the western slope of the Sierra Nevada in central California, with Sonora as the county seat.
+All trial-level judicial business — from felony prosecutions and civil lawsuits to family law disputes, probate estates, and small claims matters — falls under the jurisdiction of the Superior Court of California, County of Tuolumne.
 The court operates from a single courthouse at 12855 Justice Center Drive in Sonora, where the Clerk of the Court maintains case files across every division.
-Because Tuolumne is a smaller judicial district, the same clerk’s office handles criminal, civil, family, juvenile, probate, and traffic records, making it a centralized point of contact for anyone seeking court documents.
+Because Tuolumne is a smaller judicial district, the same clerk's office handles criminal, civil, family, juvenile, probate, and traffic records, making it a centralized point of contact for anyone seeking court documents.

 How to Look Up a Court Case in Tuolumne County?

 The Tuolumne County Superior Court does not maintain a general online case search portal comparable to those found in larger California counties.
-Locating a specific case therefore depends on the type of case and the method of inquiry a person chooses to use.
+Locating a specific case depends on the type of case and which method of inquiry you use.

-In-person requests are handled at the clerk’s counter on the first floor of the Justice Center Courthouse.
-The courthouse is open to the public Monday through Friday, 8:00 a.m. to 5:00 p.m., and court clerks are available at the counter from 8:00 a.m. to 4:30 p.m.
-Visitors may request to view a case file by providing a case number or the names of the parties involved.
+In-person requests are handled at the clerk's counter on the first floor of the Justice Center Courthouse.
+The courthouse is open Monday through Friday, 8:00 a.m. to 5:00 p.m., and clerks are available at the counter from 8:00 a.m. to 4:30 p.m.
+Bring the case number or the names of the parties involved.

 Telephone inquiries can be directed to the appropriate division during phone hours of 8:00 a.m. to 3:00 p.m., Monday through Friday: